rsms/gotalk/README.md

     - Responders reply to rate
   - We might need to add timeouts (read, write, handle).
 See [http.Server](https://golang.org/src/net/http/server.go#L1611)
   - Go package's `Server` should handle temporary errors.
 See [http.Serve](https://golang.org/src/net/http/server.go#L1724) for an idea of how.
+  - We might want to add a "status" protocol message which can be used to implement things like token-ring load balancing and simple heartbeats.
+It should make use of at least 12 bytes (apart from type byte) to not increase complexity of protocol implementations.
 - **Protocol changes:**
   - `requestID` is now 4 bytes, making it easier to produce from a 32-bit integer
   - New message type `RetryResult`